 Dr. Capistrano also served as Ford Foundation's Deputy Representative for India, Nepal, and Sri Lanka and Program Officer for Rural Poverty, Resources, and Environment in Bangladesh.
 She was also a member of the Technical Panel of the UN Millennium Ecosystem Assessment (MA) and Co-chair of the MA Working Group on Sub-global Assessments.

-She also taught economics at the University of the Philippines Los Baños (UPLB) where she earned her MS in Agricultural Economics and BS in Business Economics.
-Dr. Capistrano holds a PhD in Food and Resource Economics from the University of Florida.
+She also taught economics at the University of the Philippines Los Baños where she earned her MS in Agricultural Economics and BS in Business Economics.
+Dr. Capistrano holds a PhD in Food and Resource Economics from the University of Florida, USA.

 Dr. Habito, Cielito F.